 - “Can you share a moment from your life—outside of work—that fundamentally changed how you see the world?”
 This question often reveals purpose and character, fostering a deeper connection.

-Section 4: Specialized Hiring Rituals
+4: Specialized Hiring Rituals

 The Manager Close Ritual: This is a crucial moment for securing top talent.
 The hiring manager must: